daedadev/Daedadev-Blog/posts/shopfront-cms-part-1.md

    </pre>
 </details>
 <a name="One Size Doesn't Fit All"></a>

 ## One Size Doesn't Fit All

 Another complexity besides relationships was how to handle different sizes.
-Each color has its own stock sure, but not directly.
-Atleast not in a way that effects the customer.
+Each color has its own stock, sure, but not directly.
+At least not in a way that effects the customer.
 Stock is tied down to the color and then furthermore the size.

 So I used simple small medium large conventions and added that onto the stock model.

 ```
     xs: {
       type: DataTypes.INTEGER,